jbyuki/one-small-step-for-vimkind/README.md

 Under special circumstances, the headless instance can fail.
 See [this issue](https://github.com/jbyuki/one-small-step-for-vimkind/issues/45#issuecomment-2125749906) for more details.

+### Neovim messages and output

+Currently, `:redir` is used in the debuggee to capture and report debuggee output.
+This was chosen because it is rarely used in neovim and has relatively few side-effects.
+However, vim/nvim only allows 1 redirection to be active at a time.
+If your program relies on this command working correctly, you may need to set `output` to `false`, otherwise your redirections will be overridden.

 ### Debugging plugins

-Breakpoints are path-sensitive so they should always be set in the executed file even though they might be multiple copies on the system.
+Breakpoints are path-sensitive so they should always be set in the executed file even though there might be multiple copies on the system.

 This is the case for [packer.nvim](https://github.com/wbthomason/packer.nvim) when developing local plugins. packer.nvim will create a symlink to the plugins files in the `nvim-data` directory (